How To Dye Reddish Hair Blonde

 - You can use natural lightening products like honey with conditioner to maintain your blonde hair.

-- You may also dilute some lemon juice with water and apply it to your hair as a natural bleach.
+- You may also dilute some lemon juice with water and apply it to your hair as a natural hair bleach.

 Dyeing your red hair blonde needs you to bleach it.
 And bleaching red hair is not an easy task.
 The most potent pigments in red hair make it difficult to bleach in one session.
 You may have to go for several sessions before you get blonde hair.
 Before you dye your hair blonde, visit a hair consultant and discuss everything related to dyeing your red hair blonde.
 Following the tips discussed in the article will also help you get blonde hair without causing hair damage.